jsk336/docs/docs/api/goflow/goflow.md

 --
     import "."

-The flow package is a framework for Flow-based programming in Go.
+The flow package is a framework for Flow Based Programming in Go.
+It was originally pulled from V. Sibirov's [goflow repository](https://github.com/trustmaster/goflow).

 ## Usage